-CPSY 684E - Special Topics: Treatment of Anxiety Disorders in Children and Adolescents 1 credit which they occur.
+CPSY 684E - Special Topics: Treatment of Anxiety Disorders in Children and Adolescents 1 credit

+Students will develop an appreciation for the complex nature of childhood anxiety disorders and the diversity of circumstances in which they occur.
 Students will become familiar with empirically supported treatments for some of the anxiety disorders of childhood and adolescents, and become cognizant of special applications of child and adolescent treatment approaches.
-Prerequisites: CPSY 616, CPSY 630 and CPSY 662.